Isible/citadel/README.md

 ## Project-structure

-- [Api](api) - The api thats exposed to the developer.
+- [Api](crates/api) - The api thats exposed to the developer.
 Has lots of qol features and bundles all 3 ends so the developer doesn't need to interact with these directly.

-- [Frontend](frontend) - Frontend for citadel that helps with generating IR from your source code
+- [Frontend](crates/frontend) - Frontend for citadel that helps with generating IR from your source code

-- [Middleend](middleend) - Middleend for citadel that optimizes source code and generates multiple more low-level IRs from this depending on the optimization level
+- [Middleend](crates/middleend) - Middleend for citadel that optimizes source code and generates multiple more low-level IRs from this depending on the optimization level

-- [Backend](backend) - Backend that compiles IR to machine-code
+- [Backend](crates/backend) - Backend that compiles IR to machine-code

-- [Test-lang](test-lang) - Language for testing citadel
+- [Test-lang](crates/test-lang) - Language for testing citadel

-- [Ciri](ciri) - an interpreter for citdel intermediary representation
+- [Ciri](crates/ciri) - an interpreter for citdel intermediary representation

-- [IrParser](irparser) - a parser for tokenizing and parsing IR into valid IR statements as specified in the frontend.
-This is also used for ciri
+- [IrParser](crates/irparser) - a parser for tokenizing and parsing IR into valid IR statements as specified in the frontend.
+This is also used for ciri and the engine

+- [Engine](crates/engine) - a simple compiler implementation for compiling IR to a specified backend.
+Uses IRParser to parse the IR.

 ## Tooling